joshuanwankwo/sia_file_migration_tutorial/siaRenterd.md

    ```shell
    npm run dev
    ```
-If you click on the migrate button you'll get a `401` error and that's because we re trying to upload to renterd withpout our auth token, we've written the function but we've not called it so lets fix that, we need to update our page.tsx to enable us resiter:
+If you click on the migrate button you'll get a `401` error and that's because we're trying to upload to renterd without our auth token, we've written the function but we've not called it so let's fix that, we need to update our page.tsx to enable us resiter:

 ```html
 <button onClick={() => register()}>Register</button>